ningpengtao-coder/gitlab-foss/doc/development/architecture.md

 ### Installation Folder Summary

-To summarize here's the [directory structure of the `git` user home directory](../install/structure.md).
+To summarize, here's the [directory structure of the `git` user home directory](../install/installation.md#gitlab-directory-structure).

 ### Processes